meganr28/null-collision-volumes-cuda/README.md

 #### Single Scattering vs. Multiple Scattering

-Figure XX below showcases the impact of increasing the maximum allowed bounces that can occur within a medium when a scattering event takes place.
+The graph below showcases the impact of increasing the maximum allowed bounces that can occur within a medium when a scattering event takes place.
 This increases the runtime in a similar way that increasing the maximum ray depth in a surface path tracer will, except in this cases all of the additional depth is spent inside the same volume.